Nordic Rule of Law Forum 2021

 Effective Remedies To Ensure Access To Justice

-Civil Rights Defenders has been organising the Rule of Law Forum for the Western Balkans since 2014 in cooperation with the Aire Centre.
+Civil Rights Defenders has been organising the Rule of Law Forum for South East Europe since 2014 in cooperation with the AIRE Centre.
 The Forum gathers judges, prosecutors and lawyers who discuss the current European Court case law.
 This year, for the first time, we are organising a similar event in the Nordic context, in cooperation with the Konrad Adenauer Foundation: The Nordic Rule of Law Forum.
-The Forum will take place in Stockholm on 26 November.
+The Forum will take place in Stockholm on 26 November 2021.

-The purpose of the Forum is to present a platform for practitioners to exchange experiences and acquire unique knowledge.
-The Forum provides an opportunity to promote universal values stipulated in the European Convention on Human Rights and their practical implementation at the national level as well as to strengthen democracy and rule of law.
-The Forum also facilitates international dialog, since present and former judges of the European Court of Human Rights as well as legal professionals from other Nordic countries will participate and share perspectives.
+The Forum provides an opportunity to promote universal values stipulated in the European Convention on Human Rights and their practical implementation at the national level, as well as to strengthen democracy and the rule of law.
+The Forum also facilitates international dialogue, as present and former judges of the European Court of Human Rights as well as legal professionals from the Nordic region will participate and share perspectives.

 Since the Nordic Rule of Law Forum is held for the first time, we are not able to offer a spot to everyone willing to participate.
 The registration will be open for those who have received an invitation by e-mail.